Docents / Volunteers

 Turtle Back Zoo Docent Volunteers

 Essex County Turtle Back Zoo has a wonderful Docent program.
 Docents are specially trained volunteers who give educational talks, act as guides and are stationed throughout the Zoo to provide information to visitors about the Zoo and its animal collection.
 Being a TBZ docent is an enriching, rewarding and social experience.
 These are highly selective and prestigious positions.
 Training is offered once a year.
-The next training is in February/March 2017.
+The next training begins Sunday, February 4, 2018 and continues, on Sundays, through March 18, 2018.

 Being a docent requires you to: